auriti-web-design/tailwindcss-pricing-table/README.md

   plugins: [],
 }
 ```
+---

-If you have doubts or problems with tailwind, refer to the official documentation that you find [here](https://tailwindcss.com/).
+If you have doubts or problems with tailwind, refer to the official documentation that you find [here](https://tailwindcss.com/). :smiley: